-Ken Kling was the artist of the newspaper strip 'Joe and Asbestos', about horse racing.
-The strip earned Kling quite a living, because newspapers were paying Bell Syndicate a fortune to get the exclusive rights to publish the strip in a region.
+'Joe Quince' was renamed 'Joe and Asbestos' in 1924 and ended its first run in 1926.
+The strip about horse racing earned Kling quite a living, because newspapers were paying Bell Syndicate a fortune to get the exclusive rights to publish the strip in a region.
 The readers thought Kling was giving handy racing tips in his cartoon, but the truth was that Kling didn't know a thing about racing when he started the strip in 1925, then still titled 'Joe Quince'.
 Kling had Joe picking real horses for actual races, and incredibly the picks all won.